 Do you know what makes an employee happy?
 A company’s trust in their abilities.
 If you own a business, you need to allow your workers to do the work on their terns because that promotes productivity and a healthier bond between employees and upper management.

-For instance, if your employees cannot come to work, give them the option of doing their work from home.
+For instance, if your employees cannot come to work, give them a work-from-home option in their benefits program.
 This does not even have to be during emergencies.
-As evident by several survey results, the stress of leaving the house is, sometimes, too overwhelming and making employees work during such hours only leads to exhaustion and low productivity.
+As evident by several survey results, the stress of leaving the house is, sometimes, too overwhelming and making employees work part-time during such hours only leads to exhaustion and low productivity.

 To give you an example, the world-renowned company, Johnson and Johnson even assists its employees with household tasks.
 As a result, employees are loyal to the organization and remain motivated to work.